Helicopter manufacturer: Brazil

 Helibras or Helicópteros do Brasil S.A.
 (Helicopters of Brazil, Inc.) is wholly owned subsidiary of Europe's Airbus Helicopters for the South American market.

 China

-Harbin Aircraft Industry Group, a subsidiary of AVIC, is China's major helicopter manufacturer.
+Harbin Aircraft Industry Group and Changhe Aircraft Industries Corporation, subsidiaries of AVIC, are China's major helicopter manufacturers.

 European Union / Europe

-The major Western European helicopter manufacturers are Leonardo S.p.A.
-(AgustaWestland) and Airbus (Airbus Helicopters).
-Together, these two firms control about 75% of the world's civil or parapublic helicopter market over five seats.
+The major western European companies in the industry are Airbus Helicopters, the world's largest helicopter manufacturer, and Leonardo Helicopters, representing the second largest.
+As of 2020, the two firms hold respectively 48% and 20% of the worldwide helicopter manufacturing market share.

 India

 In India, the Hindustan Aeronautics Limited is the main helicopter manufacturer for the Indian Armed Forces, Indian Coast Guard.
 It is the only major manufacturer in South Asia that designs and manufactures both military utility and attack helicopters and also their civilian models.